Karl is a longtime freelancer who's passionate about music, art, and writing.

 Post-punk duo Architrave’s album, This Perfect Day, has shadows moving through it.
 It explores treacherous and hopeful emotional landscapes.
 There are decidedly ethereal elements to the music, but also earthier and darker depths to explore.
 This is an album that has a sharp, angular feel at times but is also capable of ghostly drifting and moments of warmth, but warmth tinged with melancholy.

-On This Perfect Day, Architrave’s vocalist Jennifer Maher Coleman delivers the lyrics with a voice that caress or punch.
-She has depth and strength in her voice, but she can also create an ethereal sound that matches well with the sometimes diaphanous feeling that wash over the music.
+On This Perfect Day, Architrave’s vocalist Jennifer Maher Coleman delivers the lyrics with a voice that simultaneously caresses or punches.
+She has depth and strength in her voice, but she can also create an ethereal sound that matches well with the sometimes-diaphanous feeling that washes over the music.

-The guitars here, whether lead or bass, have sharp clear sound and provide a strong counterpoint to the synth sounds that they exist with on the album.
+The guitars here, whether lead or bass, have a sharp, clear sound and provide a strong counterpoint to the synth sounds.
 I especially liked the bass guitar lines because of the power that they added to the music as a whole.

-I am also enamoured of the overall production on the album.
-Everything sounds sharp and clear, all of the sounds are properly balanced so that no one element dominates over another and I have to say that I enjoyed the clarity of Jennifer Maher Coleman’s voice and how it sits within the mix on the album.
+I am also enamoured by the overall production of the album.
+Everything sounds sharp and clear, all of the sounds are properly balanced so that no one element dominates over another, and I have to say that I enjoyed the clarity of Jennifer Maher Coleman’s voice and how it sits within the mix on the album.

 Now I’ll take the opportunity to talk about the tracks which most impacted me on This Perfect Day and highlight some of the factors that helped create that impact for me.

-"Yellow Lines" s a track full of complex beats with guitars dancing between them.
+"Yellow Lines" is a track full of complex beats with guitars dancing between them.
 Everything in the track has a very full tone to it, filling the track.
-Over the top, a synth descends through drifting, minor notes and is underpinned by the beats and the bass.
-Jennifer Maher Coleman’s vocals have a certain ethereal quality to them.
+Over the top, a synth descends through drifting minor notes and is underpinned by the beats and the bass.
+Jennifer Maher Coleman’s vocals have a certain ethereal quality.

 There’s a quality of mystery, maybe even of danger in the music.
-The vocal float contrasts with the sharp clarity of the production and the guitar adds more depth and roundness to the music.
+The vocal float contrasts with the sharp clarity of the production and the guitar adds depth and roundness.

 I was also struck by the feeling of this lyric that says, “Just when I think that I’m alone/I can feel my thoughts are not my own/I’m being chased by another’s dreams.”
 The feeling of disconnection from the self is quite intense here.

-There’s a threatening feeling to the ambient background of sound that opens "If A Tree Falls."
-A steady clap and beat flows into the track, along with synths that almost sound like a chant.
+There’s a threatening feeling to the ambient background of sound that opens "If a Tree Falls."
+A steady clap and beat flow into the track, along with synths that almost sound like a chant.
 There’s a certain bleak emptiness about the track, but the lyrics are strangely hopeful, as though the idea of being cut loose of everything actually opens one to possibility.

 This song opens with the lines, “Stumble down among the trees/Find yourself on hands and knees/Only you have heard the sound/No other witnesses around.”